-Inquiries about personal information and interests may include:
+Inquiries about personal information and interests may

-- questions about background information, such as
+questions about background information, such as

-- When did you come to Australia?

-- Where did you come from?

-- Where do you live now?

-- Do you have / Have you got any children?

-- requests eliciting work or study details, such as

-- Tell me about your work and study

-- How do you come to class / college / the centre?

-- statements to elicit information about interests or simple opinions, such as requests for repetition or clarification

-- Tell me what you like to do in your free time

-- How do you like our weather?

-Simple explanations may • giving reasons why using because, including negative form, include: such as I came to Australia because there is a war in my country I live in St Albans because my sister is there I didn't finish school because I got a job I don't like the cold weather because I always feel sick I can't come to school because my son is sick Requests for repetition or to confirm times and dates, such as clarification may include: Are you coming to class next week?
+include: When did you come to Australia?
+Where did you come from?
+Where do you live now?
+Do you have / Have you got any children? requests eliciting work or study details, such as Tell me about your work and study How do you come to class / college / the centre? statements to elicit information about interests or simple opinions, such as requests for repetition or clarification Tell me what you like to do in your free time How do you like our weather?
+Simple explanations may include: giving reasons why using because, including negative form, such as I came to Australia because there is a war in my country I live in St Albans because my sister is there I didn't finish school because I got a job I don't like the cold weather because I always feel sick I can't come to school because my son is sick Requests for repetition or clarification may include: to confirm times and dates, such as Are you coming to class next week?
 Which day / What time will you be coming? asking someone to repeat or restate information, such as I don't understand, could you explain it again please?
 Can you repeat that? strategies for clarification, such as How do you spell that?
-Can you spell your name, please Can you write it? using simple body language, such as gestures and facial expressions to assist communications Closings may include: formulaic expressions, such as I'd better go See you later / tomorrow / next Monday Have a good weekend expressions of gratitude, such as Thank you very much for your help Polite language forms or polite expressions to start a request, such as expressions may include: Excuse me.
+Can you spell your name, please Can you write it? using simple body language, such as gestures and facial expressions to assist communications Closings may include: formulaic expressions, such as I'd better go See you later / tomorrow / next Monday Have a good weekend expressions of gratitude, such as Thank you very much for your help expressions may include: Excuse me.
 Can you help me?
-Would you mind helping me to ...? use of conditional, such as

-- Could you tell me...?

-- Could you show me...?

-- · polite expressions to reassure, such as

-- Sure

-- Certainly

-- Of course

-Questions to make simple to seek permission, such as requests may include: Can I make a photocopy here?
+Would you mind helping me to ...? use of conditional, such as - Could you tell me...?
+Could you show me...? polite expressions to reassure, such as Sure Certainly Of course Questions to make simple to seek permission, such as requests may include: Can I make a photocopy here?
 Can I leave at two o'clock? to make a purchase, such as Can I try it on?
-Do you have a larger size? to make a polite request, such as - Can you shut the window, please?
+Do you have a larger size? - to make a polite request, such as - Can you shut the window, please?
 Inquire about goods and using can or conditional, such as services may include: Can I open a bank account, please?
-Could you tell me if you have this in size 12?
-I would like to enrol in another class questioning using simple structures, such as Do you have size 12?
+Could you tell me if you have this in size 12? -I would like to enrol in another class questioning using simple structures, such as Do you have size 12?
 Are you open on Sunday?
-Need may include: using must or have to, such as - I must pick up my daughter from school using need, such as My mother needs something for headaches I need to change my address details I need a photocopy, please simple statements, such as - I have a dentist appointment specific requests of some importance, such as Can I see the principal, please?
-I have a letter about my son Support person may include: peer pool
+Need may include: using must or have to, such as - I must pick up my daughter from school • using need, such as My mother needs something for headaches - I need to change my address details - I need a photocopy, please simple statements, such as I have a dentist appointment